logo

 The Rest of the Form

-Most of the remaining sections deal with specific entities like financial institutions, banks, and international organizations.
+Most of the remaining sections of Form W8BEN-E deal with specific entities like financial institutions, banks, and international organisations.
 These sections don’t apply to regular Indian businesses providing services to U.S. clients.

 Part XXX: Certification